shohan12727/shohan12727/README.md

 <img align="right" width="420" alt="coding gif" src="https://private-user-images.githubusercontent.com/74038190/238353480-219bcc70-f5dc-466b-9a60-29653d8e8433.gif" />

 I am an **EEE undergraduate at North South University** with a strong and growing focus on **software engineering and web development**.
-I enjoy working across the stack, exploring modern frameworks, and building systems that are **clean, scalable, and user-centric**.

 -  Currently focused on **Next.js, Typescript, Node.js, and modern web architecture**
 -  Reach me at **aishohan001@gmail.com**